PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### Public workflows

 At this time, all v2 workflows are private.
-Unforunately at this time there is no workaround.
-We'll announce when a workaround for this limiation is available.
+Unfortunately at this time there is no workaround.
+We'll announce when a workaround for this limitation is available.

 If you're working with Pipedream support to troubleshoot your workflow, you can share it with the support team under your workflow's **Settings**.